schleyk/dockerfiles/nextcloud/README.md

 ```
 version: '3'

-networks:
-  default:
-    driver: bridge

 services:
   nextcloud:
-    image: motius/nextcloud:12
+    image: schleyk/nextcloud:latest
     depends_on:
-      - nextcloud-db           # If using MySQL
+      - db                     # If using MySQL
-      - solr                   # If using Nextant
       - redis                  # If using Redis
     environment:
       - "UID=1000"